aeconick/react-user-list/README.md

 # react-user-list
-User List made with React
+User List made with ReactJS for SoftUni's ReactJS Course.